imjuni/ctix/README.md

 | --useRootDir | -r | false | single | output file under rootDir in tsconfig.json. |

 ## rootDir, rootDirs
 useRootDir option activate using rootDir option in tsconfig.json.
-This option run below rules.
+This option run below flowchart.

-1. rootDir
-2. rootDirs first item
-    * rootDirs: ["path01", "path02", "path03"] -> "path01"
-3. exportFilename: pathname in exportFilename
-4. tsconfig.json: pathname on tsconfig.json filepath

 # CLI with .ctirc
 ctix cli support `.ctirc` configuration file.
 Available name is only `.ctirc`. `.ctirc` configuration file can applied by each target directories and script working directory.
 Every configuration overwrited same feature.
 Also cti cli arguments forced applied.
 And `.ctirc` file can write [json5](https://json5.org) format. json5 spec. can comment and more feature.